grmlin/gremlinjs-website/src/guides.md

 #### Gremlin#klass

-Reflects the class of the instance.
+Reflects the class of the instance (something that Javascript doesn't).

 Especially handy, when you define static gremlin members with [`GremlinJS.define()`](api.html#gremlinjs-reference_gremlinjs_gremlinjs-define) and want to access them from inside an instance.